-After three years of blogging I have experienced writer’s block several times and have found that one of the best ways to deal with it is to just accept it and to take the pressure off of ourselves to constantly be doing something.
-Which sounds real easy in theory but, if you’re anything like me and constantly feels the need to keep busy then you will find it difficult.
-When I say accept it I don’t really mean to stop writing, I just mean take time to put your energy into other things, attend events, network, do what your enjoy doing, read, binge watch your favorite shows.
+After three years of blogging, I have experienced writer’s block several times and have found that one of the best ways to deal with it is to just accept it and to take the pressure off of ourselves to constantly be doing something.
+Which sounds really easy in theory but, if you’re anything like me and constantly feels the need to keep busy then you will find it difficult.
+When I say accept it I don’t really mean to stop writing, I just mean take time to put your energy into other things, attend events, network, do what you enjoy doing, read, binge watch your favourite shows.

 Recently attended an event where poet @kojostein quotes Erykah Badu on her take on writer’s block.